symfony/symfony-docs/messenger.rst

 .. versionadded:: 1.11

-    The following Doctrine middleware was introduced in DoctrineBundle 1.11.
+    The following Doctrine middleware was introduced in DoctrineBridge 1.11.

 If you use Doctrine in your app, a number of optional middleware exist that you may want to use: